JUNCKERS SPORTS FLOOR SYSTEMS

 The Specifier's Information datasheets provide information on rolling loads on floor systems.

-Specification of the two common wheel types on rolling equipment, see Table 1.
+Specification of the two common wheel types on rolling equipment, see fig. 1.

 Never use nylon wheels, metal wheels any kind of wheels with a hard surface without using a cover to protect the floor.